juanjaragavi/cv-virtual/README.md

 ## 👀 Want to learn more?

-Feel free to check my [LinkedIn Profile](https://www.linkedin.com/in/juan-jaramillo-tradebog/) (it won't too shabby if you follow me 😉) or add me to [WhatsApp](https://wa.link/anay7y), so we can have a Chat.
+Feel free to check my [LinkedIn Profile](https://www.linkedin.com/in/juan-jaramillo-tradebog/) (it won't too shabby if you follow me 😉), or add me to [WhatsApp](https://wa.link/anay7y), so we can have a Chat.

+## Thanks for Watching! 🙋🏻‍♂️